syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 {% endtabs %}

-## Customization of draw view
+## Customization of row drag view

-The row view’s background color, text color, and indicator color can be customized using the `RowDragViewBackgroundColor`, `RowDragViewTextColor`, and `RowDraggingIndicatorLineColor` properties.
+The row drag view’s background color, text color, and indicator color can be customized using the `RowDragViewBackgroundColor`, `RowDragViewTextColor`, and `RowDraggingIndicatorLineColor` properties.

 {% tabs %}
 {% highlight XAML %}